 Goodwill represents the excess of the acquisition cost of a subsidiary over the Company's equity in the fair value of the identifiable net assets acquired, determined at the date of acquisition, and it is not subject to amortization.
-Goodwill is shown under goodwill and intangible assets and is recognized at cost less accumulated impairment losses, which are not reversed.
+Goodwill is shown under goodwill and intangible assets of the consolidated statement of financial position and is recognized at cost less accumulated impairment losses, which are not reversed.
 Gains or losses on the disposal of an entity include the carrying amount of goodwill related to the entity sold.